dannyquinn/domainvalues/README.md

 ![Editor3](Images/Editor3.png)

 The enum base type and access modifier can be changed, descriptions can be added to each member and the [Flags] attribute can be added.
-These options are covered on the [details page](DETAIL.md).

 #### Using the generated sql file with a database project